droglenc/fishR/pages/exposure.md

 ---
 layout: page
-title: Getting the Word Out!
+title: Get the Word Out!
 ---

 **fishR** gets exposure with announcements in various newsletters and through citations in journal articles.